1kevgriff/kevgriffin.v4/blog/2024-06-25 Hampton Roads DevFest Retrospective.md

 Early in my career, I was a frequent speaker at a series of events called "Code Camps."
 This still exists today in various forms, but there were a couple key tenants.
 One of the things we'll do is make sure you get fed.

-With DevFest, we knew we needed to provide coffee and some subsidence to convince people to be there early for the first sessions.
+With DevFest, we knew we needed to provide coffee and some sustenance to convince people to be there early for the first sessions.

 ![Breakfast](./images/20240625-devfest-breakfast1.jpeg)